airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 back to the main path, it will have to do this by an unconditional jump.
 We will see more of both of these jumps in the next section.

-Another use of flow controlflow control is in implementing loopsloops.
+Another use of flow control is in implementing loops.
 A loop is a piece of program code that is meant to be repeated.
 In our example, the first part of the program (setting the current position to 0 and loading the current highest value with the current value) was only